 The first nine or so floors of the building are the hotel.
 Above that, in the modern tower that was added a few years ago, are offices.
 From the outside the hotel looks like an older, yet distinguished landmark building.
 Inside though, everything is very modern.
 From inside the hotel you can’t tell the building is old or that it used to be a stock exchange.

 The EXchange has a total of 202 rooms and 16 penthouse suites that vary in terms of size, furniture and amenities.
 The least expensive rooms include a queen bed, a 50-inch television and heated bathroom floors.
 We stayed in one of these and it was very nice.
 (See below for some photos of our room, including a 360-degree photo.)

 Even more luxurious experiences are available in the pricier accommodations, some of which include patios, remote-control curtains and exclusive access to a private lounge.
 Perhaps one day we’ll be able to stay in one of those!

 The EXchange Hotel’s address is 475 Howe Street which is in the heart of the City of Vancouver.
 The building is less than a five-minute walk from some of Vancouver’s most popular tourist attractions.

-Newly implemented in 2020, all guests are charged an amenity fee of $10 per night.
+Newly implemented in 2020, all guests have been charged an amenity fee of $10 per night.
 This may or may not still be the case.
 Internet access is included, as is one Crave tablet per room.

-Pets are welcome to stay with their responsible owners at the EXchange Hotel, although at an extra cost of around $25 per night (as of the last time we checked).
+Pets are welcome to stay with their responsible owners at the EXchange Hotel in designated rooms, although at an extra cost of around $25 per night (as of the last time we checked).